aws-samples/step-functions-workflows-collection/scatter-gather/README.md

 # Implement a Scatter-Gather pattern with a Map state and save the results to Amazon DynamoDB

 This workflow demonstrates an implementation of the [Scatter-Gather pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/BroadcastAggregate.html) using a Map state to call a set of Lambda functions.
 The Scatter-Gather pattern 'broadcasts' a request message to a set of responders, then aggregates the results.
-A typical use case would be getting a quotation for e.g. a flight from a number of different organisations.
+A typical use case would be getting a quotation for e.g. a flight from a number of different providers.
 In this case the responders are modelled as AWS Lambda functions.

 The sample project creates the following:
-* A user-specified number of AWS Lambda functions to respond to the request.
+* A user-specified number of **AWS Lambda functions** to respond to the request.
 For simplicity they all have the same implementation, but in practice they would differ.
-* An Amazon DynamoDB table to store the aggregated result.
+* An **Amazon DynamoDB** table to store the aggregated result.
-* An AWS Step Functions state machine using a Map state to implement the Scatter-Gather pattern.
+* An **AWS Step Functions** state machine that uses a Map state to implement the Scatter-Gather pattern.

-Conceptually this looks like:
+Conceptually this looks like this:
 ![image](./resources/scatter-gather-concept.png)

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+**Important:** this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements